LixingCheng/reimagined-palm-tree/proposal.md

 2. Output: Describe the output your program will produce.
 Include and example format of the output produced.
+The program will produce a list of places to go with the transit time for the path the freshmen needs to take to get to the class.

 3. Input: Describe the data that is needed to solve your problem.
 Include an example format of the input data.